tim0git/fe-katas/parseHexInt.md

 You should complete the `parseHexInt` function **without** recourse to any of the native JavaScript number manipulation functions such as `parseInt`!
 Research how hex numbers work and how to manually convert between the hexadecimal and decimal systems.

 Your function should be case insensitive when it comes to the hexadecimal numbers, as is the native `parseInt`.
-If your function receives a non-valid hex number.

 ### Examples